1965Eric/HarvardX-PH125.6x-Data-Science-Wrangling/README.md

 ```{r}
 system2("open", args = fn)
 ```

+Which of the following best describes this file?
+- [ ] A. It is a table.
+Extracting the data will be easy.
+- [ ] B. It is a report written in prose.
+Extracting the data will be impossible.
+- [X] C. It is a report combining graphs and tables.
+Extracting the data seems possible.
+- [ ] D. It shows graphs of the data.
+Extracting the data will be difficult.

 #### Question 2
 We are going to create a tidy dataset with each row representing one observation.
 The variables in this dataset will be year, month, day and deaths.
 Use the pdftools package to read in fn using the pdf_text function.
 Store the results in an object called txt.